olin-electric-motorsports/olin-electric-motorsports/projects/hitl/software/README.md

 ### Artifacts

 This is where all other files live.
-That includes our `config.ini` file, our can spec, all pin information, and logs, among other things.
+Right now, it is the primary home for any log files we generate

 ## Scope